khalid-hussain/shaheen/chap6.md

 "The protection of this fort is done far away from its four walls.
 Fortunately, more than half of my troops are here.
 I will be right back."

-Moosa said, "I will come with you."
+Musa said, "I will come with you."

 Badr bin Mughira replied, "I am afraid that you might become a target of an arrow of one of my soldiers.
 I too might not go out to lead the fight.
 I